Our Erie Canal laker model, shunted into digital dry dock last spring, will be expanded into a small fleet for our scene.

 When they reached the end of their useful lives, wooden canal boats were often simply abandoned by their owners at “graveyards” where the canal was wide enough to accommodate their decaying wrecks.

-The sad, old frames are fully exposed when the canal is drained for winter.
+One old graveyard can still be seen along the canal in Pittsford, New York, where the sad, old frames are exposed when the canal is drained for winter.
 It’s amazing that they have survived for so long.